nio-blocks/AWS_IoT/README.md

 AWSIoTMQTTPublish
 =================
-Blocks to interact with AWS IoT's cloud broker.
+Block to publish to AWS IoT's cloud broker.

 Properties
 ----------